hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 In Ballerina, some identifiers have runtime meaning, while others do not.
 For example, variable names are desugared into something sequential during bytecode generation, but debugger information is still maintained, so we can refer to those variables using the original identifier name during a debugging session.

-However, not all identifiers are desugared into sequential bytecode.
+However, not all identifiers are desugared into sequential identifiers.
 For example, record fields, some level of type information, function names have runtime meaning and are not desugared.
 In these cases, we keep the original identifier name as it is, as it has runtime significance.

 # Conclusion

-In this post, I have covered the basics of identifiers in Ballerina.
+In this post, I have covered the basics of identifiers including syntax variations, naming conventions, and scoping rules.
+Then, discuss the flexibility when working with JSON data, covered some advanced topics such as keywords, predefined identifiers, and runtime representation.
 I hope you found this post useful.